yakub808/yakub808/README.md

 Hello!
-My name is Yakub, I am an architect specializing in space habitat modules.
+My name is Jakub, I am an architect specializing in space habitat modules.
 Last year I started my journey throughout the world of computer science.
 Currently learning Python and C language, exploring how coding can enhance space design and 3D modeling.
 Any tips and advice much appreciated!